LinneaToth/student_portal/README.md

 [Live Page](https://linneatoth.github.io/student_portal/)

 This student portal was made with React + Vite, Bootstrap and MUI for a school assignment in my first semester of my Front End / Web Dev education!
+The design of the page is a creation of yours truly.

 ## Tech Stack
 - React + Vite